 Let's Encrypt supports DNS-based validation that requires specific TXT records to be inserted into the DNS zone for a domain.
 Select the DNS validation checkbox when you order a new SSL-certificate.

 Let's Encrypt can be issued for mail domains.
 Navigate to Mail domains → click Add or Edit → select New Let's Encrypt.
-The certificate will be also ordered for aliases mail.domain.name, smtp.domain.name, pop.domain.name.
+The certificate will be also issued for aliases mail.domain.name, smtp.domain.name, pop.domain.name.
 If the web-domain with the same name is not created in the control panel, the verification procedure will run via DNS.

 Starting from version 5.147.0 ISPmanager supports wildcard SSL certificates.
 To receive a Wildcard SSL-certificate check the Wildcard box on the order form.

-Domain verification procedure is performed only via DNS.
+The domain verification procedure is performed only via DNS.